 The truth about selling

-And yet, nothing you are wearing, sitting on, touching, or viewing happened without someone somewhere selling it.
+And yet, nothing you are wearing, sitting on, touching, or viewing happens without someone somewhere selling it.

-It’s time we made friends with selling and make friends by selling your merchandise.
+It’s time we make friends with selling and by selling your merchandise.

 That’s because, unless you’re Apple, 70% of what you stock is carried by many of your competitors - both online and off.